Server Mirroring

 The Server Mirroring dialog box can be found in the menu item Manage.

 Server mirroring is used in network management to create an exact replica of a server.
-This replica is continuously created on run time.
-With the server mirroring feature in Password Depot Enterprise Server administrators can duplicate the entire content of their server on another remote or in-house server.
+This replica is continuously created at run time.
+With the server mirroring feature in Password Depot Enterprise Server, administrators can duplicate the entire content of their server on another remote or in-house server.
 This way, you can restore your data in case the primary server fails.
 Through server mirroring in Password Depot Enterprise Server you can synchronize and backup your data from the primary server to a backup server.

 In Password Depot Enterprise Server, server mirroring is implemented as follows:

-Server role
+Server Role

-Select a server role first.
+Select a server role from the dropdown:

 Status